solectrus/hosting/guide/external-server/README.md

 docker compose up -d
 ```

+To automate installing updates, you can use [Watchtower](https://containrrr.dev/watchtower/), which is a free tool to automatically update running Docker containers.

 ## STEP 2: Install SENEC Collector on a Raspberry Pi

 ### a) Prepare Raspberry Pi